stefl/run/src/posts/2020-04-04---march-in-lockdown/index.md

 It's the end of another month, so despite everything that is going on in the world, I thought it would be a good time to reflect on my running challenge for those of you who have been following along so far.

+## Starting the month on a high

+On the 1st of March I ran my first running event - the Big Half, which was brilliant.
+Sunny, but not too hot, and I felt strong and healthy.
+I was really pleased to run quicker than I thought I would and get [a personal best of 1:46:34](/workouts/2020/03/01-ea3058d7-7814-5a2e-bbc6-f83f07447bd5)!

 ## The London Marathon was postponed

 The big news, of course, was that the big target event I have been training for has been postponed.
 I knew coming into the month that this had to happen, and I felt a great deal of relief when it was finally confirmed.